fillumina/Calculator/README.md

-# Interpreter
+# Calculator

-This is an easy to configure, flexible interpreter.
+This is an easy to configure, flexible, reasonably fast calculator.